 Method 1: Install Brasero with APT (Recommended)

-Ubuntu ships Brasero in the main repository with dependencies for burning CD-R/RW, DVD±R/RW, BD-R/RE media, handling MP3, FLAC, WAV, and OGG audio, and writing ISO, TOC, or CUE images.
-Install it with your usual administrative account:
+Ubuntu ships Brasero in the universe repository with dependencies for burning CD-R/RW, DVD±R/RW, and BD-R/RE media, handling MP3, FLAC, WAV, and OGG audio, and writing ISO, TOC, or CUE images:

 sudo apt install brasero